arguemore/mental/_pages/about.md

 ## Contents of this site

-There are three kinds of notes in this site: notes, solutions and logs.
+These are the kinds of notes in this site:
+- My **experiences**
+- My **behaviors** now as a result of those experiences
+- Proposed **solutions** to the behaviors I have to unlearn
+- **Logs** of my progress with regards to the proposed solutions

 Notes are things that I resonate with in the world of psychology, things that I finally found names for that could apply to my situation.

 Notes are not absolute.
 They will be discussed with the appropriate professionals that I see.
-Notes could either be caused by another note or is an effect of another note.

 A note will have a status which will say if it applies to me or if it doesn't.
 Why it applies or why it doesn't apply will also be explained.